— John Brisker (@JohnBrisker2021) September 23, 2023

 “I got drafted when I was 17.
 I never really learned the good ways and the bad ways. … It’s bad that it’s still on me, but it’s OK,” he said, before adding with a chuckle, “I’m glad to be remembered for a triple-double.
 That’s OK.
 A triple-double’s good.” – Ricky Davis in a 2014 interview while playing in the D-League

-I have a soft spot for amazingly talented and athletic high-flying knuckleheads that had all of the tools to be great but just wasn't the "sharpest tool in the shed."
-Tyree Ricardo "Ricky" Davis aka "Get Buckets" is a poster child for the type of player I'm talking about.
+I have a soft spot for amazingly talented and athletic high-flying knuckleheads that had all of the tools to be great but just weren’t the “sharpest tool in the shed.”

-From day 1 with the Charlotte Hornets, Davis was a common sight on NBA Inside Stuff's Jam Session and Sportscenter top plays.
+From day 1 with the Charlotte Hornets, Davis was a common sight on NBA Inside Stuff’s Jam Session and SportsCenter’s top plays.
 And with running mate Baron Davis, I thought the Davis Boys were going to be a two-man nightmare for defenders for years to come.
-Well, Get Buckets was a nightmare to guard but he became most known in the league for being a player that was supposedly a nightmare to play with and coach, although Pat Riley once said he regretted trading Davis and that he was never a problem.
+Well, Get Buckets was a nightmare to guard, but he became most known in the league for being a player that was supposedly a nightmare to play with and coach, although Pat Riley once said he regretted trading Davis and that he was never a problem.

 THE TRIPLE DOUBLE